 Scope

 There is no formal or detailed syllabus for Module 4.
 It is for the participants, assisted by the Course Supervisor, to derive short or medium term potential solutions to specific issues relevant to their region generated during Module 2.
-For example matters concerning the increasing use of New Technology radars, PNT mitigation measures or the remote monitoring of AtoN.
+For example matters concerning the increasing use of New Technology radars, PNT mitigation measures, or the remote monitoring of AtoN.

 Aim